bufbuild-ru/docs/docs/bufstream/reference/configuration/bufstream-yaml/index.md

 #### `min_bytes`

+_int64_

-\_int64_Determines when to start writing an archive for any topart.When -1, no archive ever starts.
+Determines when to start writing an archive for any topart.

+When -1, no archive ever starts.
 When 0, an archive starts as soon as a shelf write is detected (see start_delay_max) or a previous archive completes (unless the topic/partition was idle).
-When >0, an archive starts once the accumulation of that many bytes is detected (see start_delay_max) in the shelves.An archive completes when:
+When >0, an archive starts once the accumulation of that many bytes is detected (see start_delay_max) in the shelves.

+An archive completes when:

 - It contains more than `max_bytes` (at a suitable data boundary).
 - No new records are produced for `idle_max`.
 (The topic/partition is idle.)